It’s time to confess mama. You’re tired, exhausted, and your brain is about to cave in right?

 A self-reflection is one effective way to settle down and calm your mind.

 By writing down 10 things you are grateful for, it helps you realize the good qualities and events that occurred in your life today.
 You can embrace the positive things that happened despite the negative emotions you are feeling.

 Perhaps you have that one room full of boxes, clothes, or paper that is scrambled all over the place.

 Why not use this opportunity to declutter your personal space?
 It can be your office room, your living room, the kitchen, a bedroom, or even your garage that needs some organization.

 If you’ve heard of “feng shui”, you would understand the benefits of keeping a clean and organized environment.
 It can bring upon positive energy, happiness, and good health.
 But if this concept new to you, you might want to learn more about it right?

 What is Feng Shui?

 For example, one may realize that with a more clean house environment, it can lead to a happier and healthier family relationship.
-Or the placement of your living room may lead to a career advancement or the placement of plants in your house may lead to better health.
+Or the placement of your sofa and lamp in the living room may lead to a career advancement or the placement of plants in your house may lead to better health.